The Windmill Turns Both Ways

 "What?"
 Naruto jumped down from the wall he'd been sitting on.
 "But why?
 You just got back to the village!
 And Tsunade-baachan is your old teammate, right?
 Why don't you want to stay around a little longer?
 I'm not sure if Shizune-neechan can keep her in line alone."

 "I was invited to the party, of course, but me being there wouldn't help at all," Jiraiya said, shaking his head.
 "Besides, it's going to be a more diplomatic affair than Tsunade's really wanting anyway.
-The whole Council and the Clan Heads are going to be there, so it's all very aboveboard."
+The Elders and the Clan Heads are going to be there, so it's all very aboveboard."

 "In other words, you're trying to escape the politics," Naruto guessed.